hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 - h = Frictional resistance in <units us = "feet" metric = "meters"/> of fluid
 - V = Average velocity in <units us = "feet/second" metric = "meters/second"/> in a pipe of corresponding diameter
 - g = <units us = "32.17 ft/s^2" metric = "9.81 m/s^2"/>
-- k = Resistance coefficient for valve or fitting
+- K = Resistance coefficient for valve or fitting

-Values of (k) for valves and fittings may be found in Section IIIB.
-Reference to the literature will reveal wide differences in the published values of (k) for all types of valves and fittings.
+Values of (K) for valves and fittings may be found in <a href="/fluid-properties-II/other-fluids.html" target="_blank">Section IIIB</a>.
+Reference to the literature will reveal wide differences in the published values of
+(K) for all types of valves and fittings.
 The available data are inconclusive.
 As indicated in Section IIIB, flanged valves and fittings usually exhibit lower resistance coefficients than screwed valves and fittings.
 The resistance coefficients decrease with the increasing size of most valves and fittings.